rbind/robjhyndman.com/content/hyndsight/2017-03-30-monash-rmd-templates-on-github.md

 Rmarkdown templates for staff and students in my department are now available on github.
 For a thesis, fork the repository [MonashThesis](https://github.com/robjhyndman/MonashThesis).

-For other templates, install the R package [Monash R package](https://github.com/robjhyndman/Monash).
+For other templates, install the R package [MonashEBSTemplates R package](https://github.com/robjhyndman/MonashEBSTemplates).
 This provides templates for

    - beamer slides
    - working papers